IonicaBizau/test-youtube-api/README.md

 Test application that tests Youtube API NodeJS module.

 # Original project
-- You can find the Orinal project here http://github.com/IonicaBizau/test-youtube-api
+- You can find the Original project here http://github.com/IonicaBizau/test-youtube-api

 ## Before you start